Popeye: Original television cartoons

 On September 9, 1978, The All New Popeye Hour debuted on the CBS Saturday morning lineup.
 It was an hour-long animated series produced by Hanna-Barbera Productions, which tried its best to retain the style of the original comic strip (Popeye returned to his original costume and Brutus to his original name of Bluto), while complying with the prevailing content restrictions on violence.
 In addition to providing many of the cartoon scripts, Mercer continued to voice Popeye, while Marilyn Schreffler and Allan Melvin became the new voices of Olive Oyl and Bluto, respectively.
 The All New Popeye Hour ran on CBS until September 1981, when it was cut to a half-hour and retitled The Popeye and Olive Comedy Show.
 It was removed from the CBS lineup in September 1983, the year before Jack Mercer's death.
 These cartoons have also been released on VHS and DVD.

 During the time these cartoons were in production, CBS aired The Popeye Valentine's Day Special – Sweethearts at Sea on February 14, 1979.

 Popeye briefly returned to CBS in 1987 for Popeye and Son, another Hanna-Barbera series, which featured Popeye and Olive as a married couple with a son named Popeye Jr., who hates the taste of spinach, but eats it to boost his strength.
 Maurice LaMarche performed Popeye's voice as Mercer had died in 1984.
 The show lasted for one season.
 USA Network later picked up reruns of the series after CBS's cancellation.
+Additionally, the series aired on The Family Channel from 1994 until 1995.
+In 1998, artist Frank Caruso and animator David Redl produced two pitch pilots for a series titled Popeye Untold.

-In 2004, Lionsgate produced a computer-animated television special, Popeye's Voyage: The Quest for Pappy to coincide with the 75th anniversary of Popeye.
+In 2004, Lionsgate produced an animated television special, Popeye's Voyage: The Quest for Pappy to coincide with the 75th anniversary of Popeye.
 Billy West performed the voice of Popeye, describing the production as "the hardest job I ever did, ever" and the voice of Popeye as "like a buzzsaw on your throat".
 The uncut version was released on DVD on November 9, 2004; and was aired in a re-edited version on Fox on December 17, 2004, and again on December 30, 2005.
 Its style was influenced by the 1930s Fleischer cartoons, and featured Swee'Pea, Wimpy, Bluto, Olive Oyl, Poopdeck Pappy, and the Sea Hag as its characters.
 On November 6, 2007, Lionsgate re-released Popeye's Voyage on DVD with redesigned cover art.